huguesrichard/Allopipe/README.md

 	python ams_pipeline.py -f -n test_run -p test_pair ../tutorial/donor_annotated_VEP.vcf ../tutorial/recipient_annotated_VEP.vcf rd

  If your AMS returns 49, congrats !
 You successfully generated your first Allogenomic Mismatch Score (AMS) and related tables !

+We also annotated the tutorial file with VEP for the donor and recipient, `donor.vcf.gz` and `recipient.vcf.gz` respectively.

+Run the following command to estimate the AMS for this pair :

+	python ams_pipeline.py -f -n allopipe_run -p test_pair ../tutorial/donor.vcf.gz ../tutorial/recipient.vcf.gz rd

+If you have the same AMS for both runs (it should be 49), it means your VEP annotation worked as expected !